SITU-Research/codec/README.md

 ### 3. A google service account

-You will need to enable the Google sheets API and create a Google service account to authorize Codec to read your googlesheet.
+You will need to enable the Google Sheets API and create a Google service account to authorize Codec to read your googlesheet.
 This process is slightly more technical but relatively straightforward for non-coders.
 The instruction below are paraphrased from the [documentation](https://theoephraim.github.io/node-google-spreadsheet/#/getting-started/authentication) of the [google-spreadsheet library](https://theoephraim.github.io/node-google-spreadsheet/) used in this project:

 <details>